 This is even a nice place to be after the sun sets.

-There are restaurants with river views, and a food court, or you can bring your own picnic and have a BBQ with a lot of green space for families to enjoy.
+There are restaurants with river views, and a food court, or you can bring your picnic and have a BBQ with a lot of green space for families to enjoy.

 Collective Markets

-It’s right in the heart of the Parklands, you can enjoy the Pubs and restaurants while shopping.
+It’s right in the heart of the Parklands, and you can enjoy the Pubs and restaurants while shopping.

 Hours